 Anyway, I thought it's about time that I tell you my own Privacy Policy for this site.
 I'm not a lawyer, but I think you'll get the gist of what I mean.

 I have never sold, or rented, or given away, any information about my customers.
 I have no intention of ever doing so.
-If this ever changes, I will most certainly ask for your permission before sharing any information.
+The only reason I can possibly see where I might share your name and email address would be if I were to sell development rights to any of my programs to another business.
 I would hope you would treat my personal information in the same manner, if the situation were reversed.
 And, that's basically it!

 Ken Winograd